 Can chatbots really be the missing link between pleasure and usefulness in corporate training?
 Judging by recent times, certainly.
 Ever since employee training became popular in the 1960s, more and more of its glaring holes have become apparent.
 The first thing that comes to mind is a lack of personalization.

 Every employee is different and it’s impossible to see results if everyone is subject to the same curriculum.
 With chatbots, we are seeing exciting new areas of application opening up, which can potentially lead to informal learning taking over.

 The role of chatbots in the corporate world

-Bots have become a full-time member of the corporate family.
-Their initial roles were somewhat underwhelming, compared to today’s state.
+Bots have become full-time members of the corporate family.
+Their initial roles were somewhat underwhelming compared to today’s state.
 Both trainees and trainers used bots as reminder tools that registered progress and memorized accomplishments of individual trainees.

 In training software, bots have been used ever since the beginning of the century.
 They allowed trainers to have a better overview of work performance and what areas need improvement.

 Fast forward to today and we rely on bots to answer crucial queries and help us organize ourselves and our teams, as a part of the corporate hierarchy.

 It is precisely this organizational role and the immense potential that urged leaders to consider chatbots as a potential aid in conversational learning.
 Communication training is essential in all corporate areas and chatbots have proven to be the ideal tool for a few reasons:

 - They reduce the workload of individual trainers.
 Through this informal learning method, every employee is in charge of their own progress.
 The only thing trainers have to do is monitor the progress and assess what needs to be done during briefing sessions.

 - It further motivates employees.
 When a member of the collective is responsible for his own educational prowess, they are much more likely to invest the extra effort.
 No one is standing above their head and the pressure factor is gone.